 - In a medium bowl, whisk together the soy sauce, water, honey, hoisin sauce, garlic, ginger and red pepper chili flakes and pour over chicken.

 - Cover and cook on LOW for 2.5 - 4 hours or HIGH for 1.5 - 3 hours.
 (SEE NOTE)

 - About 30 minutes before serving, whisk together the cornstarch and water in a small bowl.
 Stir into the slow cooker.
 Add the dried red chili peppers, red bell peppers, zucchini and cashews.

 - Cover and cook on HIGH for another 20-30 minutes or until the vegetables are tender and the sauce has thickened up.
 (Add more water to thin out sauce to your preferred consistency).

 - Sprinkle with sesame seeds, green onions and serve over rice, quinoa or zoodles, if desired.

 **If your slow cooker runs hot, be sure to check on chicken earlier as it may cook faster than the suggested cooking times.

-More lightened up takeout favorites from Life Made Sweeter:
+More takeout favorites from Life Made Sweeter: